 Below is a work scheduling format, which covers the duration of 24 weeks, starting from October 2016.
 Each independent task has a specified duration (in weeks), which is an approximation on how long the tasks will take.
 The documentation task is a continuous process, which is most demanding and requires constant attention.
 This requires frequent modifications and additions, which runs concurrently with other tasks.

 List of tasks that need to be done (Weeks 1-24)

 Week 1: Study the Prototypes.Zip folder, System Overview.PDF file.
-Study the background of the project and what needs to be achieved
+Conduct research on the background of the project and what needs to be achieved

 Week 2: Research into suitable sensors and compile appropriate research literature.
 Present the findings to module leader and receive feedback

-Week 3: Receive feedback from lecturer and consider alternatives
+Week 3: Receive feedback from lecturer and consider alternatives if need be

-Week 4: Further look into sensor technologies and study their datasheets, to obtain accuracy readings etc
+Week 4: Further look into sensor technologies and study their datasheets.
+To be used in order to obtain accuracy, specification contents etc

-Week 5: Study the 3 modules in the ‘System Overview.PDF’ file and start deciding with partner on suitable programming languages
+Week 5: Study the 3 modules in the ‘System Overview.PDF’ file and understand the protocols between the modules, for implementation use

-Week 6:bonifide dynamical preliminary
+Week 6: Start deciding with Co-partner on suitable programming languages

+Week 7: Establish findings on suitable programming languages.
+Consider what scripting languages would be suitable for Microcontrollers, Sensors and modules

+Week 8: Communicate findings with lecturer and co-partner.
+Start dividing the workloads and agree on weekly deliverables

+Week 9: Obtain necessary hardware’s (Microcontrollers & Sensors) for dummy data use

+Week 10: Meet with Co-partner, confirm and divide the workloads

+Week 11: Co-partner (Shirwa) begins to learn C programming for Microcontrollers & Sensors implementation

+Week 12: Mohamed begins to learn Python coding for creation of the 3 modules

+Week 13: Both team players meet and relay feedback on current progress

+Week 14: Establish third party contact with Eric and obtain his experience, in working with Arduino

+Week 15: Expand resourcefully and acknowledge other bona fide sources for guidance on project

+Week 16: Feedback is reported and current progress is overlooked.
+Documentation is written up and updated routinely.

+Week 17: Discover and understand the protocols being used between the boards (i2c communication)

+Week 18: Chosen sensors (Maxbotix MB1043 Sonar sensors) and Microcontrollers (Arduino Megaboards) are obtained for project.
+Middlesex 6DOF chair is observed for it’s dynamical and physical nature.
+Also the behaviour of the chair is studied, influenced by the actuators.

+Week 19: Find a suitable and feasible approach in displaying errors.
+(Python shell is used to display errors.
+Values are saved in an XML file, which can show data in the form of a graph.)

+Week 20: TCP port from the Middleware is configured, to instruct the ChairServer to orientate in various positions

+Week 21: Tests are run on the Middlesex 6DOF chair and readings are saved in a chosen format.
+Data is analyzed and information is relayed to Mohamed for Test Specification documentation.

+Week 22: Documentations are further updated and relayed to supervisor for feedback

+Week 23: Feedback from supervisor on project and goals to date

+Week 24: Presentation slides are prepared and a preliminary test demonstration of the Middlesex chair is conducted for rehearsal use

 Tasks that need to happen for Technical Specification implementation